authelia/authelia/README.md

 ### Access Control
 With **Authelia**, you can define your own access control rules for restricting the access to certain subdomains to your users.
-Those rules are defined in the configuration file and are per-user or per-group.
+Those rules are defined in the configuration file and can be either default, per-user or per-group policies.
 Check out the *config.template.yml* to see how they are defined.

 ## Documentation
 ### Configuration